BGU-CS-VIL/dtan/README.md

 Install [libcpab]:(https://github.com/SkafteNicki/libcpab) <br>
 Note 1: you might have to recompile the dynamic libraries under /libcpab/tensorflow/ <br>
-Note 2: We currently supprot the 1.4v branch
+Note 2: We currently supprot the 1.4v branch (check out the new PyTorch branch, which suports the latest version of libcpab).
 ```
 git clone https://github.com/SkafteNicki/libcpab
 git checkout version1.4